 The Prize is in memory of the work and industry contribution of Nick Tyrrell, who passed away in August 2010.
 Nick Tyrrell was Head of Research and Strategy and a Managing Director in J.P.
 Morgan Asset Management’s European real estate division.
 His research work was characterised by a combination of academic rigour and practical relevance.

-The Prize includes a cash prize of £2,000, the opportunity to present and discuss the paper at a seminar organised by the sponsoring organisations and the inclusion of the article (or a summary thereof) in one or more of the sponsoring organisations’ publications.
+The Prize includes a cash prize of £2,000, and the opportunity to present and discuss the paper at a seminar organised by the sponsoring organisations and the inclusion of the article (or a summary thereof) in one or more of the sponsoring organisations’ publications.
 The Prize is funded by the Nick Tyrrell Memorial Fund, which is supported by the three sponsoring organisations.
-The Prize is currently managed by Sue Forster, Chief Executive of the IPF and Dr Paul Kennedy, Head of Real Estate Strategy for the Abu Dhabi Investment Authority.
+The Prize is currently managed by Rita Gosrani, and Dr Paul Kennedy, Head of Real Estate Strategy for the Abu Dhabi Investment Authority.

 The 2017 Judging Panel comprised Dr Paul McNamara (Chair), Professor Marc Francke (University of Amsterdam), Professor Martin Hoesli (University of Geneva), Nick Mansley (University of Cambridge) and Andrew Smith, (Hearthstone Investments plc).

 The Nick Tyrrell Research Prize is awarded annually to innovative and high-quality, applied research in real estate investment.
-The deadline for the 2018 Prize is 31 May 2018 and all submissions should be made through the secretariat for the Prize, Dr Paul Kennedy and Sue Forster at email@example.com
+The deadline for the 2018 Prize is 31 May 2019 and all submissions should be made through the secretariat for the Prize, Dr Paul Kennedy and Rita Gosrani at firstname.lastname@example.org